enyojs/enyo-docs/developer-guide/design.md

-﻿% Enyo Design Guide
+﻿% Design Guide

-We are pleased to offer the following resources to those designing Enyo
+We are pleased to offer the following resources to those designing apps using the Enyo framework and Moonstone UI library:
-applications:

 * [Design Principles](design/principles.html)